yashchitre03/Fetch-Rewards/README.md

 Before applying the algorithms, some pre-processing is performed on the data samples.
 The text is converted to lower case as case should not affect the meaning of the text.
 Then all punctuations are removed from the text.
 Suppose a text is 'hey ! ! !', then after tokenization (converting sentence to list of words), the three exclamation marks would be considered as three separate tokens.
 But, they do not add any meaning to the text.
-Finally, any non-alphabetical data ( like numbers) are removed from the text.
+Finally, any non-alphabetical data (like numbers) is removed from the text.

-This text is internally represented as a vector of numbers for mathematical calculations in various algorithms.
+This text is internally represented as a vector of numbers for ease in mathematical calculations in various algorithms.

 ## Instructions To Run